nawshad/DI/README.md

+### Deep Insight: A Configurable AI Framework for Unstructured Document Extraction and Analysis

 ### Clean code base for unstructured files analysis tool - DeepInsight
 - Here we develop a clean code base for unstructured files analysis.
 - Each folder will have their own README.md.